Rudy Rucker: Personal life

 Rucker was the roommate of Kenneth Turan during his freshman year at Swarthmore College.
 In 1967, Rucker married Sylvia Bogsch Rucker (1943–2023).
 Together they have three children.
 On July 1, 2008, Rucker suffered a cerebral hemorrhage.
-Thinking he might not be around much longer, this prompted him to write Nested Scrolls, his autobiography.
+Although Rucker quickly made a full recovery, he decided it was time to write Nested Scrolls, his autobiography.

 Rucker resided in Highland Park, New Jersey during his graduate studies at Rutgers University.